 - Type the PCoIP Secure Gateway external URL in the PCoIP External URL text box.

-Specify the PCoIP external URL as an IP address with the port number 4172.
-Do not include a protocol name.
+In an IPv4 environment, specify the PCoIP external URL as an IP address with the port number 4172.
+In an IPv6 environment, you can specify an IP address or a domain name, and the port number 4172.
+In either case, do not include a protocol name.

 - Type the Blast Secure Gateway external URL in the Blast External URL text box.